zingaburga/php-openssl-incremental/README.md

 ===
 _Note that this extension assumes that the PHP openssl extension is installed and loaded_

-You'll need the PHP development libraries.
-On Debian, you can do a `apt-get install php5-dev` to grab these.
+You'll need the PHP development libraries, as well as the OpenSSL dev files.
+On Debian, you can do a `apt-get install php5-dev libssl-dev` to grab these.
+And of course, you'll need something to compile with, so `apt-get install build-essential pkg-config` might be useful too.

 Compile as shared library on Linux
 ---